 Over the past decade, a lot of attention has been paid to the multiplying channels that have made reach a more complex endeavor.
 Growing data-privacy concerns together with scrutiny over ROI and efficacy, has equated to a sizable shift to prioritizing quality above quantity.
 As a result, this has brought a new focus to truly understanding our readers, prospects, and customers.

 Skip straight to the magazine here.

 It’s not just marketers who should strive for a deeper understanding of potential and existing customers.
-Every employee benefits from a more personal experience of the contexts, needs, and preferences of those who use the products and services their organization offers – especially those involved in designing those products, who are often surprisingly removed from end-users.
+Conversely, every employee would benefit from a more personal experience of the contexts, needs, and preferences of those who use the products and services offered by their organization.
+This is especially true for those involved in designing those products.
+These people are often, surprisingly removed from end-users.

 In this issue of The Splash we take a look at different ways in which businesses and marketers can succeed by getting personal with the people they want to engage.

 A round up of insights, trends, and tips on the world of content marketing